dan-t/cpp-typecheck/README.md

 cpp-typecheck
 =============

-A command line tool to type check a C++ source file with a [clang compilation database](http://clang.llvm.org/docs/JSONCompilationDatabase.html).
+A command line tool to type check or preprocess a C++ source file with a [clang compilation database](http://clang.llvm.org/docs/JSONCompilationDatabase.html).

 `cpp-typecheck` extracts the compiler command for the given source file from the database, executes it and outputs the output of the compiler.